canro91/canro91.github.io/_posts/2021-01-18-LinqGuide.md

 Also, by mistake, we forget about [the difference between Single and First and LINQ lazy evaluation]({% post_url 2022-06-13-LinqMistakes %}) expecting LINQ queries to be cached.
 These two are more subtle mistakes we make when working with LINQ for the first time.

-## Conclusion
+## 8. Conclusion

 Voilà!
 That's it, Alice.
 That's all you need to know to start working with LINQ in your code in 15 minutes or less.
 I know!
 There are lots of methods.
 But you will get your back covered with [five of the most common LINQ methods]({% post_url 2022-05-16-LINQMethodsInPictures %}).

-With LINQ, we can write more compact and expressive code.
+With LINQ, we write more compact and expressive code.
 The next time we need to write logic using loops, let's give LINQ a try!

 For more C# content, check [C# Definitively Guide]({% post_url 2018-11-17-TheC#DefinitiveGuide %}) for a list of subjects every intermediate C# developer should know.
 And, my [top 10 or so best C# features]({% post_url 2021-09-13-TopNewCSharpFeatures%}) for other cool C# features.